soupwork/Cisco7to8converter/README.md

 The way the program generates the password 8 is to ssh into a router, create a new test-username with the option for password8, test the new password by ssh-ing back into the router to verify the new password8 works, then removing the test-username.
+It may be possible to use this program with GNS3, instead of having a physical router.

 What is Needed?
 ===============================================================================